Symphony No. 7 (Dvořák)

 Antonín Dvořák's Symphony No. 7 in D minor, Op.
 70, B. 141, was completed on 17 March 1885 and first performed on 22 April 1885 at St James's Hall in London.
 It was originally published as Symphony No. 2.
 It is highly regarded by critics and musicologists; Donald Tovey stated that "along with the four Brahms symphonies and Schubert's Ninth, it is among the greatest and purest examples in this art-form since Beethoven".

 Structure

-The work, approximately 40 minutes in length, is scored for an orchestra of two flutes (2nd doubling piccolo in the 3rd movement), two oboes, two clarinets (in A and B♭), two bassoons, four horns (in D and F), two trumpets (in C, D, and F), three trombones, timpani and strings.
+The work, approximately 40 minutes in length, is scored for an orchestra of two flutes (2nd doubling piccolo in the 3rd movement), two oboes, two clarinets (in A and B♭), two bassoons, four horns (in D and F), two trumpets (in C, D, B♭, and F), three trombones, timpani and strings.

 As with other works of this period, including the Scherzo capriccioso, the third piano trio, the Hussite Overture, and the Ballade in D minor, the symphony is written in a more dramatic, dark and aggressive style that supersedes the carefree folk style of Dvořák's "Slavonic period".

 A common reorchestration for the finale involves doubling the final violin/woodwind line with French horns, usually the principal.